awtrindade/Treebanking_Erasmus_AncientGreek_2015/README.md

 * Program/schedule for the treebanking activity
 * XML files before tokenization and sentence split (the comment elements within the files specify the edition of the texts)
-* XML files checked for Unicode codepoints, tokenized and split into sentences: these have been uploaded on the online <a href="http://sosol.perseids.org/sosol/" target="_blank">Plerseids platform</a> in order to be treebanked
+* XML files checked for Unicode codepoints, tokenized, and split into sentences: these have been uploaded on the online <a href="http://sosol.perseids.org/sosol/" target="_blank">Plerseids platform</a> in order to be treebanked
 * Inter-coder agreement folder, which documents in detail the files compared

 The guildelines are documented and can be consulted in the <a href="https://github.com/PerseusDL/treebank_data/tree/master/AGDT2/guidelines" target="_blank">PerseusDL repository</a>